Getting new customers for your IoT company… How difficult can it really be?

-Your company needs to be able to influence the buying process as early as possible or risk ending up with presenting a solution that does not meet the buyer’s needs and losing the deal entirely.
+IoT companies need to be able to influence the buying process as early as possible or risk ending up presenting a solution that does not meet the buyer’s needs and losing the deal entirely.

 Selling IoT products is complex and time-consuming.
-The buying process is often sales-led, and can take months or years where multiple decision-makers across multiple departments are involved.
+The buying process is often sales-led and can take months or years where many decision-makers across multiple departments are involved.

 So how do some of the most successful IoT companies acquire new customers?

 Almost all the companies that were analyzed use tools such as Google Tag Manager, Google Search Console, and Google Analytics.

 But what other tools do some of the top IoT companies use to get more sales opportunities?